npm/node-semver/README.md

     Multiple versions or ranges may be supplied.

-    Program exits successfully if any versions satisfy all ranges and is valid, and prints all satisfying versions.
+    Program exits successfully if any valid version satisfies all supplied ranges, and prints all satisfying versions.

     If no versions are valid, or ranges are not satisfied, then exits failure.